camunda/camunda/.github/ISSUE_TEMPLATE/tasklist-bug_report.md

 ---

-name: Bug report
+name: Tasklist bug report
-about: Report a problem and help us fix it.
+about: Report a problem about Tasklist and help us fix it.
 title: ''
-labels: kind/bug
+labels: ["kind/bug", "component/tasklist"]
 assignees: ''

 ---